A blog by Frits Koster

 In the final chapters of her book, the author talks about the “loneliness economy.
 In doing so, she offers suggestions on how we might get out of the pincers of problematic loneliness and restore human connection in a world that is falling apart.

-In Mindfulness-Based Training in Forgiveness (MBTF), we place more emphasis on inner toughness, which can arise in all of us – in relation to ourselves and/or in relation to others.
+In Mindfulness-Based Training in Forgiveness (MBTF), we place more emphasis on inner harshness, which can arise in all of us – in relation to ourselves and/or in relation to others.
 One of the “symptoms” is isolating ourselves (unconsciously), from feelings of guilt or shame.
 Moreover, there appears to be something at play that the American author and speaker Stephen Covey put very nicely as, “We often see the world not as it is, but as we are.
 Inwardly, as human beings, we very easily cling to and believe in beliefs such as “It was my fault,” “I failed completely ,” “I can never make up for it,” “I don’t deserve to live,” and so on.
 This brings with it a lot of suffering, and that does not make anyone happier.

 All religions and wisdom traditions recognize the value of forgiveness.
 Moreover, contemporary scientific research confirms that forgiveness is a golden path to health and well-being.
 In that sense, we are very happy that the MBTF is also scientifically screened.
 However, the process of forgiveness does not always prove easy.
 For me, the practice of gentleness and mindfulness in this were the beginning of a transformation, because it allowed me to gradually reconnect more with what I am experiencing in the moment as a human being.